dcaba/slides/src/201020_OSAD/content/home/slot3/5-comp.md

 ---

-> why reinventing the wheel on top of configuration languages?
+> why reinventing software-mgmt patterns on top of configuration languages?

 {{% /section %}}